Emergency Shelter

 • Family Wing: Ten private units for families with children, each designed to offer comfort and a sense of home during a difficult time.

-To inquire or place your family on our list, call 207-729-1161, ext.
+To inquire or place your family on our waitlist, call 207-729-1161, ext.
 113.

 At the back corner of the building is our new administrative hub, which brings our teams together in one shared location.
 This setup streamlines the services we offer and makes it easier for staff to communicate, coordinate, and problem-solve in real time.
 With case management, shelter support staff, and administrative staff all under one roof, we’re better equipped for cross-department brainstorming and quicker responses to guest needs.

-A Location That Expands Opportunity
+A Location That Connects

 Our new shelter is located in Brunswick’s Cook’s Corner neighborhood, offering easy access to healthcare, employment opportunities, public transportation, and other essential community resources.
 The setting strengthens our partnerships with local agencies and helps guests connect quickly to the services that support long-term stability.